-There are numerous restaurants, bars and cafes and a variety of shops, including an Elvis gift shop.
-The International Business Service Center, located by Ticket Lobby B, provides a variety of services to business travellers including foreign currency and travellers cheque exchange, travel insurance and fax and photocopy services.
-24-hour ATMs are located in Ticket Lobby B. Disabled facilities at the airport are good; those with special needs should contact their airline in advance.
+There are numerous restaurants, bars and cafes and a variety of shops, including an Elvis gift shop, shoeshine services, book stores, and a meditation centre.
+24-hour ATMs are located in ticketing levels of Terminal B. Disabled facilities at the airport are good; those with special needs should contact their airline in advance.

 Flights to Memphis International Airport are available via Allegiant Air, American Airlines, American Eagle, Delta Air Lines, Delta Connection, Southern Airways Express, Southwest Airlines, United Airlines, United Express, and Vacation Express.